Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • Electromyostimulation.

-• Electro- and phonophoresis of medicines.
+• Electro- and phonophoresis of drugs.

 It is worth remembering that the use of physiotherapy is dangerous in the presence of an infectious process.
 The doctor must prescribe treatment in accordance with contraindications.